 I’m writing this as some sort of vain attempt towards a personal closure.
-I’m not entirely sure what’s going to happen to me, but considering the current state of events I’m almost positive that I don’t have much time to get away.
-I’m sure that I’m not in any immediate danger, but instead of procrastinating the documentation of my story even further, I decided I should do so before I can’t.
+I’m not entirely sure what’s going to happen to me, but considering the current state of events, I’m almost positive that I don’t have much time to get away.
+I’m sure that I’m not in any immediate danger, but instead of procrastinating when it came to making progress on the documentation of my story, I decided I should do so before I can’t.
 So here I am, typing out the occurrences, hoping to just get my story out in the open.
 Maybe this will make me feel better, maybe it will give me the courage to do something about it.
 To get away.
 Regardless, I feel the need to try to give myself that last push, and at the same time warn others, if possible, about how the unknown is always there.
 Watching, waiting, hoping that you’ll notice it.

 From the beginning, I didn’t like the house.
 At first, I thought I’d be fine.
 When school came around, though, I wasn’t.
 My mother was working as a teacher at the nearby University, and her husband also taught at one, though it was almost in another county altogether.
 Given the convenience of just staying in her office on campus for my mom, and my stepfather having such a long commute that he spent most of the day out there, I was constantly alone in the house.
 The first thing that bothered me was that my stuff would always go missing.
 Yeah, a lapse of memory, it happens to everyone, I understand.
 This was different.
 It would wait until I looked everywhere, turned my room and anywhere else the missing object could have been upside-down, and were reduced to tears.
 Then, out of nowhere, it would be right in the middle of the floor directly in front of me.
 Whenever it would take my phone, it would hide it inside a box or behind things it would have no business being behind, and still be on ring.
 As I would call it from the house phone though, it would never ring.
 No sound whatsoever.
 Even if I were directly next to or on top of where I would later find it.
 It’s as if it was placed into an entirely different dimension for a while.
 This sort of thing still happens, and it always waits until immediately after I’m reduced to tears to finally reveal where it’s been “all along”.